adrianrosian/vies-vat-validator/README.md

 Response
 -------

-The output is a json object like:

-{
-	is_valid: true/false
-}
+In case of successful interrogation, the response is either `Code is valid` or `Code is not valid`

 Error logging
 --------------

 There is a minimal error reporting.
-Log messages are reported like:

-{
-	error_message: "XXXXX"
-}

-The errors logged are:
+The errors shown are:

 - Invalid country
 - No vat / country specified.